SAP/code-pal-for-abap/pages/how-to-execute.md

 It is possible to execute the "code pal for ABAP checks" against your objects via:

 1. `Code Inspector` (transactions SCI and SCII);
-2. `ABAP Test Cockpit (ATC)` in CI-mode by informing a check variant. (in most of the ATC transactions/interfaces as usual; e.g.: SE80 --> right mouse-click --> Check --> ATC with...);
+2. `ABAP Test Cockpit (ATC)` in CI-mode by informing a check variant. (in most of the ATC transactions/interfaces as usual; e.g.: SE80 --> right mouse-click --> Check --> ABAP Test Cockpit --> ATC with...);
 3. `SUT - ABAP CHECK REPORT` running with in a CI-mode (flavour) and also informing a check variant;

 #### ABAP Test Cockpit (ATC)